SAP-samples/btp-onboarding/docs/SAP-Joule-for-Consultants-Custom-Knowledge/enhance-sap-joule-for-consultants-with-custom-documents.md

 Not every reader has to work through every section of this guide.
 Use the decision tree below to pick the entry point that matches what you already have in place:

-- **An AI Core Document Grounding pipeline is already provisioned** (resource group, generic secret, and a pipeline reporting `FINISHED` against the data repository you intend to use) → skip ahead to the [Connection to SAP Joule for Consultants](#4-connection-to-sap-joule-for-consultants) section, starting with [Destination Service setup](#41-destination-service-setup).
+- **An AI Core Document Grounding pipeline is already provisioned** (resource group, generic secret, and a pipeline reporting `FINISHED` against the data repository you intend to use) → skip ahead to the [4.
+Connection to SAP Joule for Consultants](#4-connection-to-sap-joule-for-consultants) section, starting with [4.1 Destination Service setup](#41-destination-service-setup).
 Configure the Destination Service against the existing pipeline and enable Custom Knowledge Grounding in the SAP Joule for Consultants Console.
-- **The data repository credentials are already available** (e.g., a SharePoint site with the Entra app registered, an S3 bucket, or a Work Zone tenant with Document Grounding enabled) and you have run an AI Core Document Grounding setup before → skip the [Data Repositories](#2-data-repositories) section and start with the [AI Core Document Grounding](#3-ai-core-document-grounding) section.
+- **The data repository credentials are already available** (e.g., a SharePoint site with the Entra app registered, an S3 bucket, or a Work Zone tenant with Document Grounding enabled) and you have run an AI Core Document Grounding setup before → skip the [2.
+Data Repositories](#2-data-repositories) section and start with the [3.
+AI Core Document Grounding](#3-ai-core-document-grounding) section.
-- **Neither of the above applies** → start at the [Data Repositories](#2-data-repositories) section with [Object Store](#22-object-store), as described below.
+- **Neither of the above applies** → start at the [2.
+Data Repositories](#2-data-repositories) section with [2.2 Object Store](#22-object-store), as described below.
 It is the fastest path to a working setup and the one the rest of this guide uses as the running example.

 #### 1.2 b) Start with Object Store